dexmach-deprecated/SMBblueprint-PowerShell/docs/New-SMBAzureDeployment.md

 ### -Backup
 Specifies the size of the backup vault to deploy.
 'None' can be used to disable the deployment of this resource.
+If the selected Azure location does not support the backup resource, it will not be deployed regardless of this setting.

 ```yaml
 Type: String